trozware/troznet/content/post/2020/swiftui-color.md

 So in summary, use preset colors or color assets to set your colors.
 And use the `Color` view to set a background color for a view.

-I hope you found this article useful, and if you have any suggestions, corrections or improvements, please contact me using one of the links below or though the [Contact][3] page.
+I hope you found this article useful, and if you have any suggestions, corrections or improvements, please contact me using one of the links below or through the [Contact][3] page.

 [i1]: /images/swiftui-colors-light-dark.png
 [i2]: /images/swiftui-colors-add-set.png